Boose77/resume_skills/README.md

 * Implemented SCCM into the company as part of a team.
   * Deploy desktops and laptops via the Task Sequence.
   * Deploy software through the distribution task and through the Software Center.
-  * Deploy scripts to our endpoints for reasons like registry/reboots/OS settings
+  * Deploy scripts to our endpoints for reasons like registry/reboots/OS settings.
   * Pull reports for asset management.
   * Upgrade the SCCM console as needed.
   * Device cleanup.